garethcmurphy/asdc_structure_talk/PITCHME.md

 ---

 ### ASDC pipeline
-- The pipeline is written in Python 3.5
+- The ASDC pipeline software is written in Python 3.5
 - MDAP (MXGS Data Analysis Program) written in C++ (Paul Connell)
 - UB software contributed in Matlab
-- Telemetry types are implemented as Django models
+- Telemetry datatypes are implemented as Django models

 ---